 The first year I made a fabric calendar, we were exhibiting at a local holiday market.
 A customer happily came up to our booth so excited to see a tea towel calendar like the ones her mom collected when she was a kid.

-In the 2017 calendar, I included bits of the new repeat patterns I've been working on, Heuchera and Ginkgo.
+In the 2017 calendar, I included bits of the new repeat patterns I was working on, Heuchera and Ginkgo.
 Our kitty Maisie (the namesake of Maisilene) still follows me everywhere I go, so she makes an appearance twice in the 2017 design.
 I also wanted to learn to knit, so I was hoping that would be me sitting by the window in early January.
 Turns out I haven't taken up knitting yet, but hey. :)

 As always, our work is hand printed in our Athens, GA studio on sustainable and stain resistant hemp and organic cotton.
 Inks are heat set so you can wash and use daily if you like.
 Washing cold by hand or in a gentle wash will help to preserve the life of the print.